 Our diligent work on WW has resulted in a business that works efficiently, betters all who touch it, and brings us not only a lot of personal satisfaction but also enough income that I’ve been able to make space in my life for the simple pleasures of reading, thinking, writing and teaching.

 In 2019, I reverted the name of this site back to the original Deepest Health from Chinese Medicine Central and began planning my next steps.
-The COVID-19 pandemic and political turmoil in the US of course altered my plans, as everything was altered, but despite the crisis wearing on, the site continues to develop and grow.
+The COVID-19 pandemic and political turmoil in the US of course altered my plans, as everything was altered, but despite the crisis wearing on, the site continues to develop.

 My interests and work here